oracle-livelabs/oci/ai-decision-services/ai-ad-dpp-engine/06-setup-function/setup-function.md

   oci>=2.2.18
   ```

-- Invoke the OCI Functions Application

-  Run the Function to make sure the options were configured correctly, publish it to an Application.
-A run should succesfully get created for the Data Flow if everything was set up correctly.

-  Enable logs under the function for troubleshooting purposes.
+- Enable Function Logs

+  In the Function Application, under the **Resources** panel click on **Logs** and enable *Function Invocation Logs*.
+This will be helpful for troubleshooting the Function if needed.
 See screenshot below.

   ![](./images/Set-Fn8.png)